Amy K. Nelson

 Amy K. Nelson (born July 16, 1978) is the founder and CEO of Beautiful Bipolar, an event production company based in New Orleans, LA, that destigmatizes mental illness and focuses on mental health, healing and wellness.

-A former senior correspondent at SB Nation, Nelson is most known as a writer/reporter for ESPN.com's Enterprise Unit.
+A former senior correspondent at SB Nation, Nelson is known as a writer and reporter for ESPN.com's Enterprise Unit.
 She also served as a moderator for ESPN's First Take program, and has appeared on SportsCenter, ESPNews, Baseball Tonight and Outside the Lines.

 She is also a former American freelance multimedia journalist based in New York City.
 Her work has appeared in Slate, Deadspin, Out Magazine, The Hairpin and Animal New York, among others.

 Early life

 Nelson was born on the North Shore of Massachusetts and is a graduate of Hampshire College with a Bachelor of Arts degree in photojournalism, sociology, and psychology.

 Professional career

 After graduating in 2000, Nelson began working for SportsTicker, a now defunct sports news service, that was the official statistician of Minor League Baseball.

 Nelson began her career as a writer, writing for the news service's editorial branch.
 Nelson also freelanced for SportsTicker in the Boston area, where she was based.
 This entailed calling in with score or stat updates to the main office in New Jersey, getting quotes from athletes and writing stories.

 In 2004, Nelson left SportsTicker and worked for the Associated Press before joining ESPN.